The IFISA (P2P ISA) Guide

 Most P2P lending sites are using the same minimum lending amounts for their IFISA products as they do for their other lending accounts.
 This is typically between £1 and £100, although £500 is also fairly common, and £1,000+ rare.

 Landbay is an exception.
 It has announced a minimum of £5,000 for its IFISA compared to £100 in its other lending accounts.
 LendingCrowd has a minimum of £1,000, although one of its IFISA products offers lending for as little as £20.

-The risks of using IFISAs
+What are the risks of using IFISAs?

 The risks of using IFISAs for your P2P lending are fairly small: